-Most students are able to be seen on the day they walk in, or within one to two days after that if they’ve been asked to return when we are less busy.
-You are more apt to be seen the day you walk in if you arrive early in the day.
-Wait times for scheduled initial assessments vary but usually are less than one week.
+Most students are able to be seen on the day they come in, or within one to two days after that if they’ve been asked to return when we are less busy.
+You are more apt to be seen the day you come in if you arrive early in the day.
+Wait times for scheduled initial consults vary but usually are less than one week.
 During particularly busy times of the semester, wait times may be significantly longer, especially for those students who have constraints on the days and times when they can be seen.
 If you know a problem exists or if you have a concern, don't wait to call.
 Earlier in the semester is usually the better time to be able to meet with a counselor quickly.
 Plus, some issues can be addressed early before they get worse or other related problems develop.

 What can I expect in the first session?

 When you first come to the Counseling Center you will be asked to complete some forms and will then meet with a counselor.
 The first session is called an initial consult and is different than a regular counseling session.
 The initial consult counselor will ask you questions about the problem but also about other areas of your life in order to figure out what kind of counseling service will be most helpful to you.
 At the end of the session, which lasts about 20 minutes, the counselor will talk with you about what to do next.
 Most often one of the services at the Counseling Center will be recommended, and your counselor will help you schedule an appointment to return for future services.
 Other times you will be referred to somewhere else on campus or in the community that is a better fit for your needs.
 The counselor may also tell you about other resources on campus or in the Lexington community that will be of additional help to you.
 If it is decided that you will be returning to UKCC for services, be aware that the initial consult counselor may or may not be the same person you see for your counseling sessions.